Flow Matching Policy Optimization with Mirror Descent and Entropy Constraints: Preliminaries

-This path corresponds to a conditional vector field $u_t^\text{target}(x_t|x_1)$ that generates the trajectory from $x_0$ to $x_1$.
-For the Optimal Transport path, this vector field is the constant velocity connecting the source and target:
+This path corresponds to a conditional vector field $u_t^\text{target}(x_t|x_0, x_1)$ that generates the trajectory from $x_0$ to $x_1$.
+For the Optimal Transport (OT) path, this vector field is the constant velocity:

-Since the true marginal vector field is intractable, we optimize the Conditional Flow Matching (CFM) objective.
-As shown by \citet{DBLP:conf/iclr/LipmanCBNL23}, minimizing the CFM loss is equivalent to minimizing the intractable marginal FM loss (up to a constant):
+Since the true marginal vector field is intractable, \citet{DBLP:conf/iclr/LipmanCBNL23} shows that minimizing the Conditional Flow Matching (CFM) loss is equivalent to minimizing the intractable marginal FM loss (up to a constant):